'Final Fantasy 7 Rebirth' release date, trailer, and everything we know so far

-Given that it was only just announced, we do know a fair bit about Final Fantasy 7 Rebirth.
+Even though it was only announced a short time ago, we do know a fair bit about Final Fantasy 7 Rebirth.
 There’s a trailer, showing Cloud and Sephiroth walking side-by-side, and even a rough release date.

 As new info on Final Fantasy 7 Rebirth are announced we’ll update this page, collecting all official details in the lead up to launch.
 For now, you’ll find the Final Fantasy 7 Rebirth release date, a look at the trailer, and some info on a possible plot and setting.